BabelizeBabelize

 }

-• Keys are preserved exactly as provided
+• Keys are preserved exactly

-• Numeric values are not translated
+• Numeric and boolean values are not translated

 • Null values are preserved